Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Additional custom prompt instructions to append to threat detection analysis # (optional) prompt: "example-value"

 # AI engine configuration specifically for threat detection (overrides main # workflow engine).
-Supports same format as main engine field. # (optional) # This field supports multiple formats (oneOf):
+Set to false to disable AI-based threat detection.
+Supports # same format as main engine field when not false. # (optional) # This field supports multiple formats (oneOf):

 # Array of extra job steps to run after detection # (optional) steps: []